< Speaker / Facilitator >

 What 'working' actually means at scale: task success rate, evaluation frameworks, and the silent failures traditional software never had

-How to see inside the machine: Agent Mesh architecture, observability, and why governance must come before scale, not after
+How to see inside the machine: Observability, and why governance must come before scale, not after

 The hidden risk in the knowledge layer: why RAG failures are curation problems, not engineering ones